Recommendations for VOD¶

 - Differentiating between the most popular content and your 'long tail' content to achieve the best performance at scale while offering customers access to a vast collection of media content

-Most VOD services rely on a vast library of media content to offer their customers a wide variety of choices of assets to stream.
-Storing such a library in a secure, reliable and cost effective manner is challenging, and important.
+Most VOD services rely on a vast library of media content to offer their customers a wide variety of choices to stream.
+Storing such a library in a secure, reliable and cost effective manner is challenging.
 Among our customers, object-based cloud storage is a popular solution to solve this issue and we believe this to be a good choice for a number of reasons:

 - Scale as you go, virtually unlimited storage capabilities